Wildsong/flask_template/README.md

 ### Testing

+TODO: I have only just started adding unit tests so this is not working yet.

 The templates have unit testing templates too.
 See also https://docs.python.org/3.6/library/unittest.html

-## Debug
+## Running in debugger

 Select which app you want to test in the debugger configurations and hit F5.

-If the correct Flask app starts up, then
-VSCode should open a browser that's pointing at it.
+If the correct Flask app starts up, then (happy days), VSCode should offer to open a browser that's pointing at it.
+(This even works with remote access because VSCode forwards ports.)

 If you want to try running on HTTPS instead of HTTP then uncomment the line "--cert=adhoc" in launch.json.